 Install deployment agents and set an environment

-Release Management features have been integrated into the Build & Release hub in Team Foundation Server (TFS) and VSTS.
-For more information, see Build and Release in VSTS and TFS.
+Release Management features have been integrated into Azure Pipelines and Team Foundation Server (TFS).
+For more information, see Build and Release in Azure Pipelines and TFS.

 You can install deployment agents to each of the machines that are required to deploy your app with Release Management.
 Or you can use Windows PowerShell, Windows PowerShell Desired State Configuration (DSC), or Chef to deploy your app to machines without installing a deployment agent.
 To learn about how to do this, go here.

 If you decide to use deployment agents, make sure that the identity you use for these has sufficient permissions to do whatever tasks are required for the release.
 The service account you use for the deployment agents is automatically added to Release Management.

 Tip: As good practice, do not install the deployment agent on the same machine as the Release Management server.
 If you do install the two on the same machine and you need to upgrade, uninstall the server before you uninstall the deployment agent.

 Install and configure the Microsoft deployment agent

 Before you install the agent, confirm that you are a member of the Windows Administrators security group on the computer where you will install the agent.
 You must also be a member of the Release Manager role in Release Management.